 The day started with the Adventure Dalmatia team picking us up at the entrance to the famous Diocletian’s palace in Split.
 We hopped on a bus and were then transported to Zadvarje Village, our launch point, for a day of rafting.
 It took about 45 minutes to get to this point from Split, but we had a fun and lively group with us to keep us entertained!

 Once we arrived, we picked out our wetsuits, helmets, life vests, and rubber boots before listening to a 10-minute safety briefing.
 Compared to other whitewater rafting experiences, I would say that the Cetina river is a “light” version.
-There are no class 5 rapids in Croatia, and it is likely that no one will be getting hurt while rafting the Cetina.
-Regardless, it’s always important to wear a helmet and life vest.
+There are no class 5 rapids in Croatia, and no one will likely be getting hurt while rafting the Cetina.
+Regardless, it’s always essential to wear a helmet and life vest.
 Safety first!